edterbak/NodeRed_Heishamon_control/README.md

 <br/>
 3: You can install node red on a lot of devices.
 It can be directly on Linux or a device like Raspberry Pi.
 You can also run it in a container (self hosted) or within Home Assistant (add-on).
 For all options see: https://nodered.org/ <br/> All of these options are good, as long as the Node Red application can communicate with the broker and the Node Red instance has persistant storage enabled.<br/>
 The NodeRed flow is stand-alone so: You do not require a database.
 You do not require HomeAssistant.<br/><br/>
-4: This Node Red flow generates and controls the setpoint for the T outlet (Ta).
-This means you need to put your pump in DIRECT mode on the thermostat itself.
-From within Heishamon, TOP76, will inform you if you currently are in WAR mode or DIRECT mode. <br/>(0=WAR, 1=DIRECT)
 <br/><br/>

 **How to check / set your heatpump into DIRECT mode**</br>